Skip to main content Link Search Menu Expand Document (external link)

 • Differentiate between combinational and sequential logic devices, emphasizing the memory-less nature of combinational systems.

-• Master the concept of using voltage levels to encode binary data, including defining thresholds for ‘0’ and ‘1’.
+• Explain the concept of using voltage levels to encode binary data, including defining thresholds for ‘0’ and ‘1’.

-• Understand the importance of noise margins in maintaining signal integrity across digital devices.
+• Defend the importance of noise margins in maintaining signal integrity across digital devices.

 6. Examine Voltage Specifications and Their Impact:

-• Learn about the specifications for valid voltage levels and how they are used to prevent errors due to noise.
+• Justify the need for specifications for valid voltage levels and how they are used to prevent errors due to noise.

 • Discuss how noise margins are established to enhance the robustness of digital systems against external disturbances.

-• Analyze the Voltage Transfer Characteristic function to determine the behavior of digital systems under various input conditions.
+• Analyze the VTC function to determine the behavior of digital systems under various input conditions.

 • Evaluate the VTC to ensure that digital devices comply with the static discipline and effectively handle noise.